Eomm/blog-posts/posts/bonus-postgres-logical-replication.md

 ## Conclusion

 In this article, we discussed how to resume replication from the last point where the Node.js application was stopped.

 We created a persistent replication slot in the Postgres database and used the `pg-logical-replication` package to demonstrate resuming replication.
 This ensures that our application doesn't lose data produced by other microservices or applications during downtime.

-Doing so, we did not change the `producer.js` file, which means that the producer can continue to produce changes in the database without any issues and the previous Publications setup is still valid: we just configured manually the
-Replication Slot and the new Consumer.
+In doing so, we did not change the `producer.js` file, which means that the producer can continue to produce changes in the database without any issues and the previous Publications setup is still valid: we just configured manually the replication slot and the new consumer.

 Remember, the replication slot retains changes in the database until the slot is dropped or the changes are acknowledged by the subscriber.
 If not managed properly, this can lead to high disk usage because Postgres will keep the changes in the WAL logs indefinitely instead of removing them.